LIBRARY SERVICES: Reference Services

 Researchers from outside the Pace University community must contact the library in advance to request access.
 Access may be granted to visitors with legitimate research needs for temporary, on-site use of our collections.
 Please email: Eloise Flood to apply for research access.
 In all circumstances, priority access to materials, services, and facilities will go to current Pace University affiliates.
 Visitors may be required to relinquish use of resources in certain instances.
 Access to certain computer resources may also be limited to current Pace University affiliates and may not be accessible to the general public.
 All resources are for on-site use only.

 The Mortola Library maintains an open access policy for the local community and no appointments or advance preparations are required.
 As with our other libraries, however, priority access to materials, services, and facilities will go to current Pace University affiliates.
 Visitors may be required to relinquish use of resources in some instances.
-Access to certain computer resources may also be limited to current Pace University affiliates and may not be accessible to the general public.
-All resources are for on-site use only.
+Access to computer resources, or the wireless network from personal technology, is limited to current Pace University affiliates only, and not available to the general public.
+All library materials are for on-site use only.

 The Pace University Library Reference staff is dedicated to providing the best possible traditional and automated library services for the entire Pace University Community.
 We will promote academic research, support classroom instruction, and further the current and future personal development of all Library users.